wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/README.md

 These instructions will guide you through setting up auto-instrumentation of applications running on a Kubernetes cluster, through a "bring your own" [Pixie](https://docs.px.dev/about-pixie/what-is-pixie/) deployment.

+By the end, you will see Application Maps in OpApps showing connections between microservices on a given Kubernetes cluster.
+You'll also get Request, Error, and Duration (RED) metrics between those connections.

 > **Note**: The installation steps below require about 30 minutes to complete.

 ## Prerequisites